Serrof/DONEPIKO/README.md

-# DONEPIKO 1.0
+# DONEPIKO 0.1
-DONEPIKO stands for Delta-V Optimization Near Equilibrium Points In Keplerian Orbits.
+DONEPIKO stands for Delta-v Optimization Near Equilibrium Points In Keplerian Orbits.

 It is a Python toolbox under the GPL 3 license designed to minimize the fuel consumption of trajectories in the Restricted 2- or 3- Body Problem, when the dynamics has been linearized around equilibrium.
 In the R2BP, it can be any reference orbit, while in the R3BP, it is a Lagrange Point of a given binary system.